OSH Answers Fact Sheets

 - Place adaptors or pads in the proper position under the recommended contact points.

 - Check that the automatic chock devices on drive-on or runway lifts are in position before raising a vehicle.
 Ensure that permanent blocks are sufficient to stop a vehicle.
-As the lift is raised, observe the automatic chocks at the drive-on end of the lift runners.
+As the lift is raised, watch the automatic chocks at the drive-on end of the lift runners to make sure they operate properly.

 - Raise the lift until the vehicle's wheels are just off the floor (about 30 cm or 1 ft).